Exam Conflicts and Exam Deferrals

 Information about Exam Conflicts

-Examinations will be automatically rescheduled for:
+Examinations will be rescheduled for the following exam conflicts:

-for any student who has three examinations scheduled within four consecutive days, or four examinations scheduled within five consecutive days.
+Any student who has three examinations scheduled within four consecutive days, or four examinations scheduled within five consecutive days.

 Students with exam conflicts will automatically be assigned a new exam schedule approximately six weeks before the exam period.
-Students will be notified of the new exam dates and times via e-mail.
+Students will be notified of the new exam dates and times via email.
 The new exam schedule will also appear on the Online Exam/Paper Management System.
 The Online Exam/Paper Management System will be updated periodically throughout the semester and daily during the exam periods.

 An exam conflict does not permit the student to self-schedule examinations.
 The conflicting examination to be changed will be determined by the Office of the Registrar.
 Examinations rescheduled because of conflicts may be given at any date during the examination period or on the date listed for deferred examinations on the academic calendar.